Sathuran: Plot

-The movie starts with a gangster and his friend getting murdered by 2 paid goons when they came to shave their heads (a ritual) with all their fellow goons.
-The killers are getting their next assignment in City to kill 4 (S.I.Ratnam - a Police Inspector, Shiva - an auditor, a stage koothu actor named Theerthagiri and another one).
-The paid goons who arrived at City got their ride in Dheena's auto to reach their spot to kill the cop (S.I Ratnam).
+The movie starts with a gangster and his friend getting murdered by two paid goons when they came to shave their heads (a ritual) with all their fellow goons.
+The killers are getting their next assignment in the city to kill four (including S. I. Ratnam, Shiva - an auditor, a stage koothu actor named Theerthagiri).
+The paid goons who arrived in the city got their ride in Dheena's auto to reach their spot to kill the cop (S.I Ratnam).
 After he left, his friend Kumar arrives at the same spot in a few minutes.
 Now the goons get Kumar's auto from there to reach the next spot to kill Shiva.